Vail Mountain "Insider"

 Chair #3 - Hunky Dory is generally a preferred alternative to the Mountain Top Express if you have to remain in the cirque above Mid Vail.
 It's about a five minute ride and offers some nice bump skiing in addition to the gentle cruiser runs.

-Exiting Blue Sky Basin: This is a late season 2000/2001 note regarding egress from this new part of Vail Mountain.
-Because of the popularity of the Blue Sky experience, persons leaving that bowl later in the afternoon tend to exit by the China Bowl lift or Teacup Bowl Express lift and then head down Flapjack to the Northwoods Express lift in an effort to get back to the top of the mountain.
-Chair #11 (Northwoods Express) has thus become extremely crowded in the afternoons between 2-4:00.
+Exiting Blue Sky Basin: Because of the popularity of the Blue Sky experience, persons leaving that bowl later in the afternoon tend to exit by the China Bowl lift or Teacup Bowl Express lift and then head down Flapjack to the Northwoods Express lift in an effort to get back to the top of the mountain.
+Chair #11 (Northwoods Express) has thus become extremely crowded in the afternoons between 2:00-4:00 p.m..

 Best Lifts and Runs For Different Ability Levels:

 Low Intermediates: Vail is not a great low intermediate skier mountain.
-If you're in this category, see comment on lesson taking above and then graduate to Chair #9.
-If that works OK, you might go to Game Creek and find Chair #7 to be a decent place to hone your skills while staying well away from the big crowds.
+From Lionshead, take the Gondola up and go to Game Creek and find Chair #7 to be a decent place to hone your skills while staying well away from the big crowds.
 Try Lost Boy.
-Then go to Hunky Dory or the Meadows above Mid Vail.
+From Vail Village take the new gondola and then take Chair #3 up.
+Go along Eagle's Nest Ridge and past the top of Chair #2 on the right side.
+Go about 5 towers down to the right on to Over Easy.
+Then go up Chair #3 to Hunky Dory and then Meadows back to Mid Vail.
 Remember that you can download to the base areas if you're really bushed and don't want to fight the crowds getting off the hill at the end of the day.
+Gondola One, the Lionshead Gondola, Chair 8 and 6 all download.

 Experts & Up: Go anywhere.
 If powder is in season, follow the path around the bowls noted in reference to Chair #5 above.
 Chair #10 - the Highline Lift has been upgraded to a new high speed detachable effective for the 2007/08 ski season.
 Only seven minutes compared to 16-18 minutes in prior years.
 Should you have the itch to see how many times you can cycle Highline (the run) in a day, you should be able to nonstop an average of five runs per hour!
 If you want to look at some of our other favorite steeper places, click here to get a description.